 For most employees, taxes are withheld from wages beginning with the first dollar earned.
 The exceptions are domestic employees, election workers, and agricultural workers.
-In 2008, a domestic employee must earn \$1,600 from any single employer in a calendar year before FICA is withheld.
-Most election workers must earn \$1,400 in 2008 before FICA is withheld.
+In 2011, a domestic employee must earn \$1,700 from any single employer in a calendar year before FICA is withheld.
+Most election workers must earn \$1,500 in 2011 before FICA is withheld.
 Most agricultural workers' wages are covered if the employer pays more than \$2,500 in total wages in a year or if the individual worker earns over \$150 in a year from a single employer.

 Employees, their employers, and the self-employed pay taxes on earnings in covered employment up to an annual maximum taxable amount for OASDI.
 There is no upper limit on taxable earnings for Medicare Hospital Insurance (HI).
-The OASDI maximum taxable amount-\$102,000 in 2008-is updated automatically each year in relation to increases in the national average annual wage.
-The current FICA tax rate applicable to both employees and employers is 6.2 percent for OASDI (5.30 percent for OASI and 0.9 percent for DI) and 1.45 percent for HI.
-Those who are self-employed pay the combined employee-employer rate of 12.4 percent for OASDI and 2.9 percent for HI under SECA.
+The OASDI maximum taxable amount-\$106,800 in 2011-is updated automatically each year in relation to increases in the national average annual wage.
+The current FICA tax rate applicable to employees is 4.2 percent for OASDI (3.59 percent for OASI and 0.61 percent for DI) and 1.45 percent for HI.
+The current FICA tax rate applicable to employers is 6.2 percent for OASDI (5.3 percent for OASI and 0.9 percent for DI) and 1.45 percent for HI.
+Those who are self-employed pay the combined employeeemployer rate of 10.4 percent for OASDI and 2.9 percent for HI under SECA.